ferdieromero/ULAPPH-Cloud-Desktop-1/README.md

 ===================

 **ULAPPH Cloud Desktop** is a cloud desktop that runs in a browser such as Chrome, Opera and Firefox!
 It contains Javascript windowing system which displays contents in multiple **Windows**.
-The desktop can be configured to contain up to **1000 desktop categories** so you can organize your work your personal, business and any information.
+The desktop can be configured to contain up to **1000 desktop categories** so you can organize your work, your personal, business and any information.
 It automatically generates contents into **slides**, **articles**, and **media** which are automatically saved in the Google cloud.
-It can be used to **develop Javascript applications** such as for Internet of Things (IOT) or execute **Golang** codes.
-It saves data in the cloud which means your cloud desktop is available anytime, anywhere and any device.
-It works in laptops, desktops, Android/IOS devices as long as they have Chrome, Opera or Firefox browsers -- no installation required except the X-Frame-Ignore extension and Cross Origin extension.
+It can be used by programmers to **develop Javascript applications** such as for Internet of Things (IOT) or execute **Golang** codes.
+It saves data in the cloud which means your cloud desktop is available **anytime, anywhere and any device**.
+It works in laptops, desktops, Android/IOS devices as long as they have **Chrome, Opera or Firefox browsers** -- no installation required except the X-Frame-Ignore extension and Cross Origin **extension**.

 [ULAPPH Cloud Desktop](https://www.ulapph.com/) is a web-based desktop (webtop) for your online work, publishing, and development!
 ULAPPH is coined from word "ulap" which means cloud and PH which means it originated from the Philippines.